Coronavirus: Click or touch here for public transport updates

 You can also find service updates on @NLFerries Twitter.

-Due to the coronavirus outbreak, Shetland Council ferries will operate new restricted timetables on all routes from Monday 6th April.
+Due to the coronavirus outbreak, Shetland Council ferries are operating new restricted timetables.

 Please see more information on the timetable changes.

 You can also view more Shetland public transport COVID-19 updates on the Zettrans website.